urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/1-arvo.md

 You should now have a general idea of the different parts of Arvo, but how does a Gall agent interact with these things?

-There are two basic ways of interacting with other parts of the system: By scrying them, and by passing them messages and receiving messages in response.
+There are two basic ways of interacting with other parts of the system: by scrying them, and by passing them messages and receiving messages in response.
-There are also two basic things to interact with: Vanes, and other agents.
+There are also two basic things to interact with: vanes, and other agents.

 - Scries: The scry system allows you to access the state of other agents and vanes in a read-only fashion.
 Scries can be performed from any context with the dotket (`.^`) rune.
 Each vane has "scry endpoints" which define what you can read, and these are comprehensively documented in the Scry Reference of each vane's section of the [Arvo documentation](/docs/arvo/overview).
-Agents can also define scry endpoints in the `+on-peek` arm of their agent core.
+Agents define scry endpoints in the `+on-peek` arm of their agent core.
-  Scries can only be done on the local ship, it is not yet possible to perform scries over the network.
+  Scries can only be done on the local ship; it is not yet possible to perform scries over the network (but this functionality is planned for the future).
 There is a separate [guide to scries](/docs/arvo/concepts/scry) which you might like to read through for more details.
 - Messages: